ullenius/megaman2-password/README.md

 E2
 ```

-The above example displays the password for all robot masters beaten and 4 etanks (max).
+The above example displays the password for all robot masters beaten and 4
+etanks (max).
+The debug text shows the password represented as a 25-bit
+hexadecimal integer.

 ## Build
 A Makefile is provided.
 Simply run: